kerfootj/csc360/README.md

 A1 - Simple Unix Shell

-A2 - Readers/Writers Problem and Reusable Barriers
+A2 - Readers/Writers Problem and Reuseable Barriers